shsagir/play-area-sync/docs/app.md

 * There is only one MySQL database per App
 * Each App has only one Git repo
 * Each App has it's own collaboration rules
-* Each App has it's own perfomance metrics
+* Each App has it's own performance metrics

 ## Dashboard links